UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/README.md

 -   Install [RStudio](https://posit.co/download/rstudio-desktop/)
 -   Install Quarto and renv (*instructions below*)

-1. Clone this repository (*instructions below*)
+1. Create a directory (*instructions below*)
-2. Explore the chapters of "R for Data Science" in order of Quarto notebooks
+2. Explore the chapters (ch.
+1-19, 26) of "R for Data Science" in order, creating a Quarto notebook for each

 ------------------------------------------------------------------------

-### Cloning a Repository:
+### Creating a Directory:

-To get a local (ie on *your* computer) copy of this project:

 0. Follow above prerequisites